 However, a word of warning – There are many companies who will claim they can increase your backlinks – be careful of these as they can result in 1000’s of spam links, and lets face it Google is a clever little stick and will know you’ve cheated.

 6. Submit your sitemap to Google, Yahoo and Bing – This is something I have only just done (doh!).
 Submitting your sitemap allows the search engines ‘spiders’ to map your site and learn where your interesting content is.

+I hope you enjoyed this post and found it useful!
 As Blogging Tips is a new series here on the blog, please do get in touch via the comments below, or twitter, with any topics, blogging tips or questions you may have and I’ll do my best to answer them in future posts 🙂